Nyiriek/alu-higher_level_programming/python-more_data_structures/README.md

-Add a function that prints a dictionary by ordered keys
+Add a function that updates dictionary